asif03051993/BSTPortal/README.md

 3. Run class "BSTServiceHttpVertbox.java" to start backend.

 (FrontEnd)
-1. Go to BSTPortal folder.
+1. Go to BSTWeb folder.
 2. Run 'setup.bat' on Windows (or) 'setup.sh' in linux.
 3. Start now by visting "http://localhost:8080/home"